phimage/Prephirences/README.md

 ```

 You can access or modify this composite preferences like any PreferencesType.

 1. When accessing, first preferences that define a value for a specified key will respond
-1. When modifying, first mutable preferences will be affected
+2. When modifying, first mutable preferences will be affected

-The main goal is to define read-only preferences for your app (in code or files) and some mutable preferences (like NSUserDefaults)
+The main goal is to define read-only preferences for your app (in code or files) and some mutable preferences (like NSUserDefaults).
+You can then access to one preference value without care about the origin

 # Setup #